rvirding/erlog/README.md

    export ERL_LIBS=eqcmini:$ERL_LIBS
 ````

-to run the tests then run _rebar qc_
+to run the tests then run `rebar eunit`

 ## Licence